Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

 Get started today.
 Submit your request now and let us provide the documentation you need to move your case forward without delay.

-Who Uses Diligent Search Services
+Who Uses Florida Diligent Search Services

 Our services are relied upon by a wide range of legal and professional clients who require verified, court compliant investigative work when an individual cannot be located.
 This includes attorneys, law firms, paralegals, and legal support staff handling matters where proper service or verified contact is essential to moving a case forward.